Prabha114/pdsnd_github/README.md

 1st December 2022

 ### Project Title
-Version Control of Bikeshare Python code
+Version Control of Bikeshare Python code for Udacity version control project

 ### Description
-The project focuses on pushing the code developed for analysing the bike share data for three countries to Git so that a proper version control of the code can be in place.
+The project focuses on adding the code developed for analysing the bike share data for three countries to Git so that a proper version control of the code can be in place.

 ### Files used
 Include the files used

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+All credits to UDACITY